 Inside Thailand, Laos & Cambodia Tour • Day–To–Day Itinerary Detail:

 Pre Trip Days: Fly from your home country to meet in Chiang Mai, Thailand.
 Those in the Americas lose one day crossing the international date line to Asia.
 Please review your air itinerary with us early to coordinate your arrival time.
-You must arrive in Chiang Mai no later than November 9, 2014 [or December 6, 2015].
+You must arrive in Chiang Mai no later than December 6, 2015.
 If you wish to arrive early, depart late or enjoy additional excursions to nearby regions, we can arrange any needed transfers, accommodations and services with an early request.

 Day 1: Arrival.
 It's arrival day in charismatic Chaing Mai, Thailand!
 Upon arrival at Chiang Mai's Airport, our local English–speaking guide will greet you in the arrival hall and bring you, by air conditioned car, to your hotel to refresh and relax.
 Overnight in Chiang Mai.
 (No Meals)

 Day 2: Explore Chiang Mai.
 After breakfast, our guide arrives at the hotel for today's activities.
 Stroll to the Mae Ping riverbank and on to Waroros Market to meander its colorful stalls.
 Then, climb onboard your rickshaw for a ride down Tapae Street — Chiang Mai's main thoroughfare.

 Explore ancient Chiang Mai, starting from its eastern gate.
 First, see the Monument of Three Kings (which established Chiang Mai as the capital of the Lanna Thai Kingdom) and on to see the city's important temples: Wat Chedi Luang (where the famous Emerald Buddha was once enshrined) and Wat Phra Singh (home to an ancient and sacred Buddha image).